Dar-Omar/EnzymeSifter/tutorial.md

 `clade_representatives.tsv` is the answer to "give me a structurally diverse shortlist of trypsins that satisfy my biophysical criteria".
 Each row reports the winning PDB for one clade, its combined score in `[0, 1]`, how many filter-passing enzymes were available in that clade (`n_eligible_in_clade`), how many total members the clade has (`n_members_in_clade`), and the predicted values for that enzyme.
 Clades with no passing members appear with `ID = NA`, so it tells you that no member of this clade passed the filters.

 The coloured tree PNG with stars marking the clade representatives lives in `data/trees/`.
 A typical follow-up at this point is to open `data/trees/nj_tree_clades.png`, scan which clades produced winners and which didn't, and use that to decide whether your filters were too strict, whether to repeat Stage 2 with different filters, or whether the winners are ready for synthesis.
-The entire output of the test run is available at
+The entire output of the test run is available at the Supplementary data of EnzymeSifter published paper.

 ---